As you guys know, I joined the Cape Town Rollergirls 20-weeks ago, and since then I feel like a part of me has changed, grown and flourished.

 20-weeks was the best length of time for me, but we are all different.
 My only advice to you would be to go at your own pace and do not compete with anyone.
 You need to look after your wants and needs and – as much as roller derby is a team sport when it comes to bouts – when you start off it’s all about you, how you feel and your confidence.

 The girls and guys at Cape Town Rollergirls are amazing, and will give you the encouragement, guidance and help you need, when you need it.
-This helps so much.
-It makes you feel welcome and part of the team, it makes you feel confident and strong, and it makes you want to do better.
+This helps so much and it makes you feel welcome and part of the team, confident and strong, and it makes you want to do better.

-Once you pass your assessment, you join Fresh Meat, and then there are more skills added to your list!
+Once you pass your assessment, you join Rookies, and then there are more skills added to your list!
 But I will fill you in on all of that once I get there.

-To start off with, you have the option to rent out gear from Cape Town Rollergirls’ gear cupboard.
-They have gear in all sizes that include helmets, knee pads, elbow pads, wrist guards and of course, skates.
+To start off with, you have the option to rent gear from Cape Town Rollergirls’ gear cupboard.
+They have gear in all sizes and you can rent helmets, knee pads, elbow pads, wrist guards and, of course, skates.

-There is a limited amount, however, but it’s a great way to get going to begin with and it’s a clever way to start buying your own gear one piece at a time – instead of having to buy everything all at once.
+There is a limited amount, however, but it’s a great way to get going in the beginning.
+Roller derby gear is expensive, and renting gives you the opportunity to buy one piece of gear at a time – instead of having to buy everything all at once.

 Seeing what it’s all about